njsmith/zs/doc/format.rst

 * Metadata (UTF-8 encoded JSON): This field allows arbitrary metadata to be attached to a ZSS file.
-The only restriction is that the encoded value must be what JSON calls an "object" (also known as a dict, hash table, etc. -- the outermost characters have to be ``{}``).
+The only restriction is that the encoded value must be what JSON calls an "object" (also known as a dict, hash table, etc. -- basically, the outermost characters have to be ``{}``).
 But this object can contain arbitrarily complex values (though we recommend restricting yourself to strings for the keys).
 See :ref:`metadata-conventions`.

 * <extensions> (??): Compliant readers should ignore any data